ctkelley/SIAMFANLEquations.jl/README.md

 I tag this version as 0.8 when it goes to the printer.
 Going to the printer is final production.
 So changes after that are impossible.

+Version 0.9 will be following shortly after 0.8.
+I'll make one last pass through the test directory and the docstrings.

 [Future releases until 1.0](#Future)